bloodiadotnet/Zabbix-Template-NFS-Client-Service/README.md

 for example: /usr/local/bin/lld-nfs.py -t 'nfs' -n '/data'
 ```

-## Install Script
+## How to Install
+### Script
-Create directory "/usr/local/bin" and copy "Custom Script" file (py) to inside.
+- Create directory "/usr/local/bin" and copy "Custom Script" file (py) to inside.
-Change "Custom Script" file (py) to 555 or dr-xr-xr-x using chmod.
+- Change "Custom Script" file (py) to 555 or dr-xr-xr-x using chmod.

-## Install UserParameter Config
+### UserParameter Config
-Copy "UserParameter Config" file (conf) to /etc/zabbix/zabbix_agentd.d and restart Zabbix agent.
+- Copy "UserParameter Config" file (conf) to /etc/zabbix/zabbix_agentd.d and restart Zabbix agent.

-## Import Template
+### Template
-Import the template file (xml) and assign it to the host monitored.
+- Import the template file (xml) and assign it to the host monitored.

 ## Author
 [@bloodia](https://twitter.com/bloodiadotnet)